RareSkills/blog/ethereum-events/ethereum-events.md

 });
 ```

-If you wanted to look for a trade between to particular addresses (if such a transaction exists), the ethers js javscript code would be as follows:
+If you wanted to look for a trade between two particular addresses (if such a transaction exists), the ethers.js JavaScript code would be as follows:

 ```javascript
 tokenContract.filters.Transfer(address1, address2, null);